Play Therapist

 Who can benefit from Play Therapy?

-Play therapy can support children as young as 2 years of age, through to late childhood and event into adolescence.
+Play therapy can support children as young as 2 years of age, through to late childhood and even into adolescence.
 Play Therapy can benefit children experiencing the following difficulties.

 What does a Play Therapist do?